haacked/haacked.com/visual-studios-extensions-settings.markdown

 __If you want to provide a WPF User Control for your Visual Studio Extension, derive from `UIElementDialogPage` and not `DialogPage` like all the samples demonstrate!__

-It does all the necessary `WindProc` magic under the hood for you.
+It does all the necessary `WndProc` magic under the hood for you.

 ## Storing Settings